Opal Williams

 Opal Williams has just admitted that she has been aware of her husband's death and has been lying to authorities since her first call to 911.

-But according to Opal, she had nothing to do with Steven's murder, and Charlie and Ricky had acted on their own.
+But according to Opal, she had nothing to do with Stevens' murder, and Charlie and Ricky had acted on their own.
+I don't know what was going through Charlie's head.

+I don't know what was going through Rick's head.
 There was some minimizing that was taking place on Opal's behalf.

 She was trying to even manipulate me.

+Whether she realizes it or not, Opal's statement incriminates her in the crime.
 Opal had now given me information of how she was involved in the murder of her husband.

 Detectives keep Opal in custody and turn their attention to Ricky King.
+I interviewed Ricky King.

 Ricky King's statement was fairly in line with Opal Williams.

 While detectives believe they are finally getting to the bottom of what happened to Stephen Williams, they aren't convinced they have the full story.
+And there's still one more suspect to chase down.

 I stepped outside the room and I instructed law enforcement officers to get involved in the search for Charlie Lehman.

-I knew then that the clock was ticking and that I could not take another day to get Charlie in because it would give him an opportunity to flee once he learned that someone had been taken into custody.
+I knew then that the clock was ticking that I could not take another day to get Charlie in because it would give him an opportunity to flee once he learned that someone had been taken into custody.

 Coming up, detectives get a glimpse into the final harrowing moments of Stephen Williams' life.
+He's dying, but he's on the phone with his wife.

 And Opal's lover, Ricky King, has admitted to being involved in the murder.